 How do the leaders of our fair trade projects and partnerships approach growth and diversification?
-This excerpt from my forthcoming book, Honor Thy Label, describes how our Indian supplier of mint oils, Pavitramenthe, has begun to diversify their offerings and customer base.
+This excerpt from my book, Honor Thy Label, describes how our Indian supplier of mint oils, Pavitramenthe, has begun to diversify their offerings and customer base.

 EXCERPT: GROWTH AND DIVERSIFICATION AT PAVITRAMENTHE